goolord/alpha-nvim/README.md

-# alpha-nvim
+# α alpha-nvim
-`alpha` is a fast and highly customizable greeter for neovim.
+`alpha` is a fast and fully customizable greeter for neovim.

 share or snipe some custom themes @ https://github.com/goolord/alpha-nvim/discussions/16